opentok/screensharing-extensions/chrome/ScreenSharing/README.md

 [mkgh]: https://github.com/muaz-khan
 [manifest]: https://developer.chrome.com/extensions/manifest

-## Testing your extension
+## Testing your unpacked extension

-See the [Chrome extension documentation on loading and unpacked extension][load-unpacked].
+Follow the instructions in the [Chrome extension documentation on loading and unpacked extensions][load-unpacked].

-In your app, you need to register the ID of the extension using the
-<code>OT.registerScreenSharingExtension()</code> method (defined in the OpenTok.js library).

 [load-unpacked]: https://developer.chrome.com/extensions/getstarted#unpacked

+1. Locate the screensharing-test.html file in the root of this repo.
+Copy the file to a web server.
+(Screen-sharing access requires that the file be installed on a web server.
+   You cannot load the file from a file: URL.)

+2. Edit the following values in the file:

+   * `apiKey` -- Set this to your OpenTok API key.
+See https://dashboard.tokbox.com
+   * `sessionId` -- An OpenTok session ID
+   * `token` -- A valid token for the OpenTok session
+   * `extensionId` -- The ID of your screen-sharing extension.
+You can get the ID of the extension in the chrome://extensions page.
+(It looks like `ffngmcfincpecmcgfdpacbdbdlfeeokh`.)

+3. In Chrome, navigate to the screensharing-test.html URL on your server.
+Be sure to load the page via HTTPS.
+(Screen-sharing requires HTTPS.)

+   Upon connecting to the OpenTok session, the app publishes a stream using the camera as the video source.
+Click the **Share your screen** button to publish a screen-sharing stream.

+4. Open a new Chrome window or tab and navigate to the HTTPS screensharing-test.html URL.

+   Upon connecting to the OpenTok session, the app publishes a stream using the camera as the video source.
+It also subscribes to the two streams published by the other page (the camera stream and the screen-sharing stream).

 ## Packaging and deploying your extension for use at your website

 For your production website, you need to package your screen-sharing extension and register it in the Chrome Web Store.

 See the [Chrome documentation on publishing your app][publish] for details on publishing your extension in the Chrome Web Store.